AlphabetsAlphabets/hecto/README.md

 # Hecto
 Hecto is my attempt at making a very basic clone of vim/nvim.
+As for contributing feel free to do so.
+You can either add features, remove redudant ones, improve current ones etc. I am new to GitHub so it serves as practice for me when you do shoot in a pull request.

 # Keybindings